awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

 1. In the navigation pane, choose **Jobs**\.
 Choose **Add job** to create a job that transforms data\.
 In the job definition, choose the security configuration that you created\.

 1. On the AWS Glue console, run your job on demand\.
-Verify that any Amazon S3 data written by the job, the CloudWatch Logs written by the job, and the job bookmarks are encrypted\.
+Verify that any Amazon S3 data written by the job, the CloudWatch Logs written by the job, and the job bookmarks are all encrypted\.